 This helps to distribute the weight more evenly without causing pressure points that can cause stiffness on longer runs.

-There’s also an enclosed pocket on the front to safely keep your phone.
+I was impressed with the enclosed pocket on the front that you can safely keep your phone.
 And the ventilated design should reduce the amount of sweating.

 - Material: Neoprene

 - Weight: 4 to 20 lbs

 - Wider than average shoulder padding for more comfort

 - Front zipper pocket to hold your smartphone

 - Breathable material seems to reduce sweating